Skip to content

 Water Parks

 Drowning incidents at water parks are uncommon, but serious injuries can occur due to rides, waves, or crowded conditions.
-When drownings or near-drownings do happen, they may involve inadequate supervision, equipment failures, or lapses in safety procedures.
+When drownings or near drowning events do happen, they may involve inadequate supervision, equipment failures, or lapses in safety procedures.
+A premises liability claim may apply when a water park operator fails to maintain safe conditions.

 Hotels and Resorts

 Many hotels and resorts in Miami do not staff lifeguards, or only do so during limited hours.
-This can increase the risk of accidental drownings—especially for inexperienced swimmers or children—when supervision lapses or safety equipment is unavailable.
+This can increase the risk of accidental drownings, especially for inexperienced swimmers or children, when supervision lapses or safety equipment is unavailable.
+If you were injured at a resort, the property owner may be held liable for failing to provide reasonable care and proper safety measures.

 Public Beaches